bihealth/bih-cluster/bih-cluster/docs/admin/resource-registration.md

    Type `getent passwd USER_NAME` on the cluster to see user's contact details.

 ## Matlab Licenses

+!!! todo "Matlab on OnDemand Portal"

+    You can also use the graphical version of Matlab using the OnDemand Portal.
+    A documentation for this is forthcoming (TODO).

 !!! note "GNU Octave as Matlab alternative"
     Note that [GNU Octave](https://www.gnu.org/software/octave/) is an Open Source alternative to Matlab.